Ethics and how we practice

 If we are not the right fit, we will say so

 Our support is not right for everyone.
-When it isn't, we will tell you plainly and, wherever possible, offer guidance toward services that would better suit the person in front of us.
+When it isn't, we will tell you directly and, wherever possible, offer guidance toward services that would better suit the person in front of us.
 This is not a soft close; it is a firm ethic.

 iii.